d2gex/pubsub-zmq/README.rst

 ``PubSub-ZMQ``: A tiny library for PUB-SUB asynchronous communication
 ===================================================================================

-A tiny library that abstract the PUB-SUB asynchronous communication pattern by using PUB and SUB socket types from ZeroMQ.
+A small library that abstracts the PUB-SUB asynchronous communication pattern by using PUB and SUB socket types from ZeroMQ.

 .. image:: https://travis-ci.com/d2gex/pubsub-zmq.svg?branch=master